Les Parisiens are looking to extend their 11-game unbeaten run in the French top flight as they come up against out-of-form Corsicans.

-Paris Saint-Germain have a healthy lead at the top of Ligue 1, but Laurent Blanc will not allow his men to rest on their laurels at Bastia.
+Paris Saint-Germain has a healthy lead at the top of Ligue 1, but Laurent Blanc will not allow his men to rest on their laurels at Bastia.

-The reigning champions have opened up an eight-point gap at the summit, with their 2-0 victory over rivals Marseille last weekend following second-placed Monaco's 2-0 defeat to Saint-Etienne.
+The reigning champions have opened up an eight-point gap at the summit, with their 2-0 victory over rivals Marseille last weekend following second-place Monaco's 2-0 defeat to Saint-Etienne.

-If recent history is anything to go by, though, PSG should move three points closer to that goal at Stade Armand Cesari on Saturday before Monaco face Sochaux, as they have won the last seven meetings between the clubs.
+If recent history is anything to go by, though, PSG should move three points closer to that goal at Stade Armand Cesari on Saturday before Monaco faces Sochaux, as it has won the last seven meetings between the clubs.

 This season's reverse fixture also suggests Blanc's men will collect another three points, as Zlatan Ibrahimovic and Edinson Cavani bagged a brace each in a 4-0 demolition at the Parc des Princes in October.

-Bastia are faced with the daunting task of lining up against Ligue 1's hottest strike partnership, however, in the form of Ibrahimovic and Cavani.
+Bastia is faced with the daunting task of lining up against Ligue 1's hottest strike partnership, however, in the form of Ibrahimovic and Cavani.

-The duo have notched 36 Ligue 1 goals between them this term, with the Swede currently topping the scoring charts with 22 strikes ahead of his Uruguayan team-mate, who is on 14.
+The players have notched 36 Ligue 1 goals between them this term, with the Swede currently topping the scoring charts with 22 strikes ahead of his Uruguayan teammate, who is on 14.